11ty/eleventy-dependency-tree/README.md

 Reduced feature (faster) alternative to the [`dependency-tree` package](https://www.npmjs.com/package/dependency-tree) that only works with stock node JS.
 This is used by Eleventy to find dependencies of a JavaScript file to watch for changes to re-run Eleventy’s build.

+## Big Huge Caveat

+⚠ A big caveat to this plugin is that it will require the file in order to build a dependency tree.
+So if your module has side effects and you don’t want it to execute—do not use this!

 ## Installation

 ```